Preservation Rooted in Memories

 Associate II, Klein & Hoffman

-Allison Toonen-Talamo is one of three recipients of the 2020 American Express Aspire Award from the National Trust for Historic Preservation, as a representative of the “future of the historic preservation movement”Allison Toonen-Talamo (ARCH ’13, M.ENG ’15)
+Allison Toonen-Talamo is one of three recipients of the 2020 American Express Aspire Award from the National Trust for Historic Preservation, as a representative of the “future of the historic preservation movement”Allison Toonen-Talamo (ARCH ’13, M.ENG.
+ARCE ’15)

 Although she didn’t recognize it then, Allison Toonen-Talamo’s path to becoming an historic preservation leader began when she saw that in the mid-2000s, the ranches, homes, and mom-and-pop businesses in the hill country outside of San Antonio, Texas, where she grew up, had become the victims of urban sprawl.

 “I was not able to see the stars as much at night.
 I had a handful of places that were close to my heart or was a memory that was burned into my head, of a place that was no longer there because it was replaced with new development or had been left vacant until someone could buy and save it,” she recalls.
 “These points growing up stayed in the back of my head; I did not fully grasp it until I saw how much it all could affect an area over time.”

 At Illinois Institute of Technology, Toonen-Talamo took a landscape architecture course on the history of preservation.
 She also participated in an Interprofessional Projects (IPRO) Program on rehabilitating the Historic Ford Hangar in Lansing, Illinois, as well as developing a business model for the facility.

 “That moment was when my eyes were opened, I was hooked, and I realized this what I wanted to do,” she says.